Alec Scrabar Tool Review

 The illustration above shows some of the other applications, but with these tools and the others in the Alec series, you have a variety of edge shapes that will provide time-saving methods of cleaning up your models while not creating collateral damage in the process, when used properly.

-You can find each of the Scrabar tools with free shipping (within the US) at HobbyZone USA here!
+You can find each of the Scrabar tools (within the US) at HobbyZone USA here!

 My thanks to HobbyZone USA for these review samples.